 - Special characters

-Use different passwords and PINs.
+Use different log in details.
 That way, if someone does get access to one of your web or bank accounts, he or she cannot access the rest of them.

-Change your passwords and PINs on a regular basis.
-Schedule a recurring appointment on your calendar to change your passwords once every six months.
+Change your log in details on a regular basis.
+Schedule a recurring appointment on your calendar to change your credentials once every six months.

-Don’t type your password or PIN on a computer that does not belong to you.
+Don’t type your log in details on a computer that does not belong to you.
 If possible, don’t use someone else’s computer that you don’t trust to login to any website, especially for very sensitive purposes such as banking.

-Keep your passwords and PINs a secret.
-Do not carry your passwords in your purse or wallet and if you write them down, keep them somewhere safe, and not near your computer.
-Make sure no one watches you enter your password.
+Keep your log in details secret.
+Do not carry your log in details in your purse or wallet and if you write them down, keep them somewhere safe, and not near your computer.
+Make sure no one watches you access your Online Banking platform.

 Don’t share with anyone.
 Anyone includes your friends and family.

-Be wary of anyone asking you to disclose personal details, passwords or PINs.
+Be wary of anyone asking you to disclose personal and log in details.
 Remember:

-- Mediterranean Bank staff will never ask for your password, PIN, other personal access credentials or any other personal or financial information except to verify your identity when you have asked us to do something.
+- Mediterranean Bank staff will never ask for your log in details or any other personal or financial information except to verify your identity when you have asked us to do something.